Imagine you hand a man your camera, and ask him to take a photo of you.

 He does, but when you look at the photo later, you notice he took a photo of himself by mistake.

-Imagine you’ve got a question: “Should I quit my job, and start my own company?”
+Imagine you’ve got a big question like, “Should I quit my job, and start my own company?”

 You go ask the advice of some successful people you respect.
 Two say yes.
 Two say no.